Learn Pet Grooming Online

 Enrolling in pet groomer training is the start of a great career helping animals because a dog grooming course teaches you how to make pets both look good and feel good.
-The Animal Behavior College (ABC) dog grooming course combines both an online dog grooming program with real world training.
+The Animal Behavior College (ABC) dog grooming courses combine both an online dog grooming program with real world training.
 Our online course provides you the flexibility and cost of an in-home study program with the added benefit of working with a professional dog groomer in your area.

 The first stages of our dog grooming course provide you with a strong foundation and understanding of dog grooming and cat grooming.
 You’ll also learn about the responsibilities you’ll encounter working in a grooming shop as a pet or dog groomer.
 Once your foundation has been established, you’ll be given the opportunity to experience the daily life of a pet groomer by working in a pet grooming setting.
 Working closely with an ABC Mentor Groomer will move you closer to launching your new animal career.